2025 CFU Club Shield

-The 2025 CFU Club Shield will be the eighth edition of the CFU Club Shield, the second-tier annual international club football competition in the Caribbean region, held amongst the clubs affiliated with the Caribbean Football Union (CFU), a sub-confederation of CONCACAF.
-The tournament will be played in Trinidad and Tobago between 26 July – 3 August 2025.
-Arnett Gardens of Jamaica are the defending champions.
+The 2025 CFU Club Shield was the eighth edition of the CFU Club Shield, the second-tier annual international club football competition in the Caribbean region, held amongst the clubs affiliated with the Caribbean Football Union (CFU), a sub-confederation of CONCACAF.
+The tournament was played in Trinidad and Tobago between 26 July – 3 August 2025.
+Arnett Gardens of Jamaica were the defending champions.

-Both the winners and the runners-up will qualify to participate in the 2025 CONCACAF Caribbean Cup.
+Both the winners and the runners-up qualified to participate in the 2025 CONCACAF Caribbean Cup.